PrestaShop/docs/README.md

 {{% hookDescriptor %}}
 ```

-Finally, if available, add a section with a code example, and parameters details:
+Finally, if available, add a section with a code example and parameters details:

 ```
 ## Parameters details